jed/browserver-node/README.md

 TODO
 ----

+- Add integrated hooks for authorization and authentication of requests, both incoming and outgoing.
 - Finish filling out phantomjs tests, and put them on travis-ci.
 - Consider using the standard HTTP format instead of JSON for communication.